 BI Internship is an elective and the students have to apply for admission in the course.
 Therefore, the recruitment processes and learning contract needs to be ready by these dates:

-- 20 April for the bachelor programmes in Business Analytics (Internship available from the autumn of 2021), Creative Industries Management, Digital kommunikasjon og markedsføring, Eiendomsmegling, Entreprenørskap, Finans, Markedsføringsledelse, Organisasjonspsykologi, HR og ledelse (Internship available from the autumn of 2021), Retail Management, Økonomi og administrasjon, Økonomi og forretningsjus.
+- 1 May for the bachelor programmes in Business Analytics, Creative Industries Management, Digital kommunikasjon og markedsføring, Eiendomsmegling, Entreprenørskap, Finans, Markedsføringsledelse, Organisasjonspsykologi, HR og ledelse, Retail Management, Økonomi og administrasjon, Økonomi og forretningsjus.